jdbcode/EE-LCB/index.md

   .map(lcb.sr.addBandNDVI)
   .select('NDVI')

-var meanSummerNDVI = mosaicMean(col)
+var meanSummerNDVI = mosaicMean(summerCol)
 ```

 This examples completes the following steps:

-1. gathers Landsat surface reflectance images from TM, ETM+ and OLI for months July through August 1984-2018 into a collection;
+1. Gathers Landsat surface reflectance images from TM, ETM+ and OLI for months July through August 1984-2018 into a collection;
-2. masks clouds and cloud shadows
+2. Masks clouds and cloud shadows
-3. standardizes TM and ETM+ images to OLI;
+3. Standardizes TM and ETM+ images to OLI;
-4. calculates NDVI
+4. Calculates NDVI
-5. makes a collection composed of annual mean NDVI composites
+5. Makes a collection composed of annual mean NDVI composites

 By way of example, EE-LCB wishes to promote development, documentation, and sharing of client libraries that
 provide consistency and ease of accomplishment for processing steps of other datasets and applications.
-There is a need to move past everyone writing essentially the same processing scripts one hundred
+There is a need to move past everyone writing essentially the same processing scripts one hundred different
-different ways before getting to analyses.
+ways before getting to analyses.
 Let's get to the good stuff already!

 **This site is under construction.**